 “There’s another one of those pricks…”

 A southbound car had slowed down to a crawl and the passenger window wound down.
 A flash bulb lit the air.
 Yet another rubber-necker who’d slowed to take a photograph of the scene.
 There had been so many that Alec had labelled it ‘Disaster Tourism’.
 Tailbacks had developed and now traffic department Ford Granadas harried back and forth issuing tickets.
 As another flashbulb went off in the darkness blue lights were travelling down the carriageway towards it.
 Ronnie grunted.

 “Serves them right.
 Ghoulish bastards.”

-The RAF crew had downed tools and were gathered in huddle to eat some food from the catering van.
+The RAF crew downed tools and gathered in huddle around the catering van.
 Alec joined the queue, took some chicken from the visibly relieved catering ladies and retreated behind the van.
 He’d just finished the last drumstick when he heard engines starting up and craned around to see the RAF recovery team loading up their vehicles with the same efficiency that had marked their actions all day and within fifteen minutes they’d driven off.
 The Salvation Army van followed a few minutes later and soon the site was empty save for a fire engine and it’s glum crew.
 A military helicopter appeared out of the blackness it’s undercarriage lit by the arc lights from below.
 It clattered overhead, the roar of its engines competing with the percussive bucka-bucka-bucka of its blades and then it was lost to the darkness as quickly as it had appeared.

 “Looks like everyone’s standing down.”